CIET trainer, Ali Syed shares a dilemma he often faces, and his recommendation for energy management professionals.

 Based on the power generation source composition, electrical grid infrastructure can have considerable variations in their emission intensities.
 Even within our great nation, in 2020, we have emission factors ranging from 0.04 tones/MWh in Ontario to 0.30 tonnes/MWh in New Brunswick to 0.66 tonnes/MWh in Alberta (Source: Environment and Climate Change Canada, Strategic Policy Branch, Economic Analysis Directorate, Analysis and Modelling Division).

-It is possible that it might be financially prudent for certain provinces to focus on natural gas savings over electricity savings.
+It might be financially prudent for certain provinces to focus on natural gas savings over electricity savings.
 However, financial viability alone is a one dimensional and incomplete decision metric.
 It is crucial to consider both the economic viability and electrical grid emissions intensities when weighting any energy management strategy.

 To help your clients make the right decision, use more involved decision tools like life cycle GHG and costing analysis.
 It is straightforward to justify the energy and GHG management decisions with a multi-dimensional approach over a monotonic cost only yardstick.
 Such holistic energy conservation measures will result in long term sustainability and our fight against climate change.